• Menu

 What to ask your barber

 Ask for a high fade with a layered taper top, to create this spiky look.
-The front hair is a bit longer, so this is different from your typical Flatop which you will later discover.
+The front hair is a bit longer, so this is different from your typical Flattop which you will later discover.

-5. Classic Fade
+5. Classic Fade Haircut for Men

 Source